How Do Credit Alerts Work in Greenlight?

 In most cases, alerts will appear within 12–24 hours.
 Occasionally, it may take up to 1–2 business days for an alert to be delivered after the activity occurs.

-Keep in mind: Credit alerts are based on activity reported to your TransUnion credit file.
-Not all lenders use or report to every credit bureau.
-If a lender checks or reports to a different bureau (like Experian or Equifax) and the activity doesn’t appear on your TransUnion file, you may not receive a credit alert for that activity.
+Keep in mind: Not all lenders report to every credit bureau.
+If a lender reports to a bureau that isn't covered by your plan, you may not receive a credit alert for that activity.

 What if I miss or forget to review a Credit Alert?